 Our heartfelt appreciation to the Fargo Board of Education and Fargo Public Schools leaders, for their support of our growth and development.

-• Dr. Rupak Gandhi, Superintendent
+• Dr. Cory Steiner, Superintendent

 • Dr. Robert Grosz, Associate Superintendent

-• Missy Eidsness, Associate Superintendent
+• Melissa Eidsness, Associate Superintendent

-• Jackie Gapp, Business Manager
+• Jackie Gapp, Chief Financial Officer

-• Dr. Jeff McCanna, Human Capital Officer
+• Dr. Jeff McCanna, Chief Human Capital Officer

-• AnnMarie Campbell, Communications Officer and Executive Assistant
+• AnnMarie Campbell, Chief Communications Officer

 • Tara Brandner, General Counsel

-• Seth Holden, Vice President
+• Robin Nelson, Vice President

 • Melissa Burkland